Kerala Police: Police headquarters

-The Kerala Police is headed by the State Police Chief, who is the senior-most Indian Police Service (IPS) officer in the state and holds the rank of Director General of Police (DGP).
+The Kerala Police is headed by the State Police Chief (SPC), who is the senior-most Indian Police Service (IPS) officer in the state and holds the rank of Director General of Police (DGP).
 The Director General of Police-cum-State Police Chief is appointed by the Government of Kerala from among the officers nominated by the Union Public Service Commission (UPSC).

-State Police Chief (SPC) is designated as the head of the department for all administrative and operational purposes.
+The State Police Chief is designated as the head of the department for all administrative and operational purposes.
 The state police headquarters is also the office of the State Police Chief and is located in Thiruvananthapuram, the state's capital.
 The SPC is assisted by staff officers ranging from the Additional Director General of Police to the Deputy Superintendent of Police at the headquarters.
-The HQ oversees and coordinates the overall functioning of the police force in the state.
+The HQs oversees and coordinates the overall functioning of the police department in the state.

-The state police structure comprises units such as Intelligence, Law & Order, Crime Branch, Armed Police Battalions, State Special Branch, Kerala Police Academy,Police Training College, Coastal Police, State Crime Records Bureau, Social Policing, Traffic, Economic Offences Wing, Protection of Civil Rights, and Cyber Operations.
+The state police structure comprises units such as Law & Order, Crime Branch, Armed Police Battalions, State Special Branch (Intelligence), Kerala Police Academy, Police Training College, Coastal Police, State Crime Records Bureau, Social Policing, Traffic and Road Safety Management, Economic Offences Wing, Anti-Terrorism Squad, Protection of Civil Rights, and Cyber Operations.
 Each unit is further divided into several divisions, zones, ranges, districts for better administration.
 Each unit is overseen by an officer with the rank of Additional Director General of Police (ADGP).